chtsao8/lab64-MBA/README.md

 [HTD 255-5M Timing Belt 51 Teeth](https://vbeltoutlet.com/htd-255-5m-timing-belt-51-teeth.html/)

 ### Assembly
-Assembly of the drive chain may be a bit tricky if your parts don't fit together perfectly, so make sure you order parts or make parts that are compatable with each other.
+Assembly of the drive chain may be a bit tricky if your parts don't fit together perfectly, so make sure you order parts or make parts that are compatible with each other, or else you'll be doing a lot of physical labor to get your parts to fit.

 To mount the wheels and wheel pulley, it's possible you'll have to cut of a section of your trucks to expose more axle.
 If you're lucky, you won't have to do this